jschra/grater_expectations/README.md

 A tutorial is available to help you get started with using Grater Expectations.
 To run it, make sure that your [system is set up](#setting-up-your-system) for running all components.
 Next, [generate a virtual environment](#getting-started) to run the project in and ensure that it is used in your current terminal (e.g. by running `<environment-name>/Scripts/Activate` or `conda activate <environment-name>`).

-After activating your virtual environment, it is best to set your AWS access credentials as environment variables in your current session, so these can also be access by programs started up from this terminal.
+After activating your virtual environment, it is best to set your AWS access credentials as environment variables in your current session, so these can also be accessed by programs started up from this terminal.
 In (Git) bash, you can do so with the following command:

 <br>